Hallmark Cards: Maxine

+on t-shirts, coffee mugs, holiday ornaments, and other items.
+She is often accompanied by her Bull Terrier, Floyd.
+In 1999, she was featured in an animated holiday television special, "Maxine's Christmas Carol."

 Hallmark Music

 In the Philippines, singer Richard Tan sang a song about Hallmark Cards, entitled "No One Throws Away Memories".
 The song was featured in a commercial of the product in the 1970s.

 In the mid-1980s, the company started its music division, issuing compilation albums by a number of popular artists.
 In 2004, Hallmark entered into a licensing agreement with Somerset Entertainment to produce Hallmark Music CDs.